lucapette/lucapette.github.com/_posts/2017-03-16-first-steps-with-react-props-and-state.markdown

 layout: articles
 ---

-This article is part of the series "my journey with React and its ecosystem".
-If you're not familiar with the series, I suggest you check it out first.
+This article is part of the series [my journey with React and its ecosystem](/react.html).
+If you are not familiar with it, I suggest you check that out first!

 ## passata design and features